Japanese, born in 1953 in Hokkaido

 Lives and works in Seto, Japan

-His sculptural and intricate works, layered, striated or covered with scales, surprisingly remain in the realm of functional pottery.
-The physical creative process of Michikawa results in works that embeds an energy coming from the inside that convey the presence and the dynamism of the artist.
+Somewhat surprisingly, Michikawa’s intricate and sculptural works, layered, striated, or covered with scales, still remain within the realm of functional pottery.
+The physical creative process that Michikawa uses results in works that embed an energy coming from their insides, conveying the presence and the dynamism of the artist.

-Michikawa has been extensively exhibited in Japan and worldwide, his highly performative making process leads him to travel often to demonstrate in front of an audience and conduct workshops.
+Michikawa has been extensively exhibited in Japan and worldwide.
+His highly performative making process leads him to travel often, demonstrating his techniques in front of audiences and conducting workshops.